MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-privacy.md

 If you choose the "User is in control" option, employees in your organization can decide whether Windows apps can be activated with a voice keyword by using Settings > Privacy on the device.

-If you choose the "Force Allow" option, Windows apps are allowed to be activated with a voice keyword and employees in your organization cannot change it.
+If you choose the "Force Allow" option, Windows apps are allowed to be activated with a voice keyword and employees in your organization can't change it.

-If you choose the "Force Deny" option, Windows apps are not allowed to be activated with a voice keyword and employees in your organization cannot change it.
+If you choose the "Force Deny" option, Windows apps aren't allowed to be activated with a voice keyword and employees in your organization can't change it.

-If you disable or do not configure this policy setting, employees in your organization can decide whether Windows apps can be activated with a voice keyword by using Settings > Privacy on the device.
+If you disable or don't configure this policy setting, employees in your organization can decide whether Windows apps can be activated with a voice keyword by using Settings > Privacy on the device.

 This policy is applied to Windows apps and Cortana.
 <!-- LetAppsActivateWithVoice-Description-End -->